Remembering Elaine

 Once when I was in a bad relationship, my grandma opened her home to me, and I lived with her for a few weeks until things were resolved.
 She didn’t judge or give advice only loved on me and listened.
 I experienced this unconditional love from her all the time.
 She was a wonderful example of how a Christian should be.

-This is my gracowboyggndma: When she was ninety-five and still living in her house on her own, she had a list of names two pages long of people she prayed for (every day!).
+This is my grandma: When she was ninety-five and still living in her house on her own, she had a list of names two pages long of people she prayed for (every day!).
 She kept it in in a daily devotional (one of several she read daily), which she kept next to her easy chair.

 Typical Grandma: My grandma opened her home to everyone.
 My parents’, my brother’s and my friends too.
 We always trick-or-treated on her street.
 She lived in a subdivision and we didn’t.
 I don’t know how many people have gone with us over the years.
 We even took my daughter with her friends once.
 Every Christmas Eve we’d have shrimp cocktail and then have homemade lasagna.
 Anyone could come.